lad-sapienza/sCMS/README.md

 ]}
 />

+---

+## Collect data from Directus

-2. From table managed in directus.
+From table managed in directus.
 In this second case, it will be possible to choose whether to specify URL (endpoint) and access token or (recommended choice) whether to define only the name of the reference table (dTable).
 In this case, the path and token information will be automatically imported from the .env file (see introduction).

 `Documentation to be completed`